henniggroup/GASP-python/examples/Au_wires_lammps/README.rst

 	run.py ga_input.yaml 2>&1 | tee ga_output

-When we ran this search, GASP found a wire structure composed of 5 atom rings surrounding a central linear chain (shown below) to have the lowest energy.
+When we ran this search, GASP found a wire structure composed of 5-atom rings surrounding a central linear chain (shown below) to have the lowest energy.

 .. image:: wire.png
 	:height: 164 px